-People who take blood-thinning drugs like warfarin (Coumadin) should avoid consuming large doses of turmeric.
+People who take blood-thinning drugs like warfarin (Coumadin)

 It may stimulate contractions

 You may have heard that eating foods seasoned with curry can stimulate labor.
-Although there’s little clinical data to back up this claim, studies suggest turmeric can ease symptoms of PMS.
-So there may be something to the old wives’ tale.
+Although there’s little clinical data to back up this claim,

 Because of its blood-thinning effects alone, pregnant women should avoid taking turmeric supplements.
 Adding small amounts of turmeric as a spice to food shouldn’t be a problem.

 It appears that there are health benefits to including turmeric in your diet.
 The golden spice supports immune health, helps relieve pain, and can aid in digestion, among other things.
 But because of some of its side effects, turmeric may not be worth taking for some people.